rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="getLogsFlushingEnabled"></a>
 ## *getLogsFlushingEnabled*

 Returns whether log flushing is enabled or disabled.

 ### Events

- No Events.
+No Events

 ### Parameters